David Hawker: Career

 After Fraser announced his retirement from politics amid the Coalition's heavy defeat in the 1983 federal election, Hawker won the seat in a May 1983 by-election.
 Hawker was a member of the Opposition Shadow Ministry 1990–93, a Deputy Opposition Whip 1989–90 and 1994, and Chief Opposition Whip 1994–96.

 On 15 November 2004 Hawker was chosen by the Parliamentary Liberal Party as its candidate for the position of Speaker of the House of Representatives.
 He was formally elected to the position on 16 November without opposition.
 After the 2007 federal election, Labor member Harry Jenkins succeeded Hawker as Speaker of the House, and took office on 12 February 2008.

 Hawker announced in June 2009 that he would retire from parliament at the 2010 federal election.

 Speaker

-As speaker from 2004 to 2007, Hawker was the subject of some controversy.
+Hawker had been considered as a candidate for Speaker in both of the 1998 Speakership elections, which saw Ian Sinclair then Neil Andrew elected successively.
+Following Andrew's retirement at the 2004 federal election, he was nominated by the Howard government for the position.
+As Speaker from 2004 to 2007, Hawker was the subject of some controversy.

 Early dissent

 Some of Hawker's rulings, from motions put by the Australian Labor Party Opposition, were somewhat controversial early in his term, with one session of Question Time on 1 December 2004 resulting in twelve points of order, some continuously raised, to Brendan Nelson's response to a question on school funding raised by Sophie Mirabella, in that it was seen by the Opposition to anticipate debate.
 This session resulted in a dissent motion regarding the permission of ministers tabling documents at the end of answers, which was negatived.
 A further dissent motion was raised on 7 December 2004, regarding questions asked relating to public affairs but not directly regarding the subject's portfolio, specifically, the desire of the Opposition to question De-Anne Kelly to her supposed approval of funding of a project not relating to her portfolio of Veterans' Affairs.
 This dissent motion was also voted down.
 Likewise, a motion of dissent on 28 November 2005 to a ruling that the Member for Perth resume his seat, having twice ignored an instruction to desist in argument across the chamber, was voted down.
 (Immediately thereafter, the motion to place further motions on notice was passed without a vote, and the Speaker responded to the Leader of the Opposition's subsequent Point of Order by stating that the motion was a "request".)